 “I think, when we think about the players that left us, in particular Kevin Molino leaving us in the preseason this year, I think that we need to, all of the players in the attacking half of the field, need to think about how we’re going to make up those goals that he takes with him.”
 Kreis said.
 “He brought a lot to the table last year, those goals and those assists.
 So I would say all of the attacking players need to think about what kind of role they can take in making those statistics up.”

 With the successful close to 2016, a full offseason/preseason under Kreis in 2017, and the multiple new veteran leaders, there’s a lot of reason for hope around this year’s Orlando City team.
-If the offense can maintain their productivity and the defense can cut down their struggles, there’s no reason this Lions team can’t make the playoffs for the first time, a goal which Shea is adamant the players are working to make reality.
+If the offense can maintain their productivity and the defense can cut down their struggles, there’s no reason this Lions team can’t make the playoffs for the first time.

 PROJECTED STARTING LINEUP